 Which Tortillas are Best to Use?

 I am a huge tortilla snob.
-The tortillas that are thick and sometimes even slightly hard even after microwaving are
+The tortillas that are thick and sometimes even slightly hard even after microwaving can ruin a potentially great burrito or taco.

 I love a fresh tortilla, but you know how I like to get in and out of the kitchen asap when cooking.
 These tortillas are made in about 2-3 min each and create the absolute best anything that uses a tortilla.
 Give them a try, you will be forever devoted to them also!